CopernicaMarketingSoftware/Documentation/Yothalot/php-job-race.md

 // wait for the job to finish and get a result
 $x = $job->wait();

-// do something with the result echo($x);
+// $x is the first non zero result that was returned
+// or zero if all data have been processed and there
+// where no non zero retuns
+echo($x);
 ```